 Relative cephalopelvic disproportion means that the situation is right to have the baby's head get stuck but it is a situation that doesn't necessarily mean that it would happen in the future.
 The actual name for this situation is fetopelvic disproportion and means that the infant cannot navigate the birth canal in the position the baby is in.
 The baby may have its head straight or tilted in the posterior position-not flexed like it would normally be.
 The head of the baby may be tilted to one side and be asynclitic.
 The baby may be facing anteriorly (occiput posterior), which is more difficult to navigate.
-The end result is an arrest of labor and the baby's head stuck in the birth canal.
+The end result is an arrest of labour and the baby's head stuck in the birth canal.

 Cephalopelvic disproportion can occur from a misaligned pelvis in the mother.
 Chiropractic treatments can sometimes help that problem.
-In addition, if the mother is not allowed to walk around during labor, the pelvis can become rigid and can cause cephalopelvic disproportion.
-Sometimes breaking the bag of waters too early means that the fetal head drops into the pelvis in an abnormal position, resulting in a misfit between the head and the pelvis.
+In addition, if the mother is not allowed to walk around during labour, the pelvis can become rigid and can cause cephalopelvic disproportion.
+Sometimes breaking the bag of waters too early means that the foetal head drops into the pelvis in an abnormal position, resulting in a misfit between the head and the pelvis.

 In a normal birth, the pelvis is flexible and opens up as part of the birth.
-If the pelvis isn't able to open gradually during the birth process, it can remain relatively closed and unable to allow for the passage of the fetus.
+If the pelvis isn't able to open gradually during the birth process, it can remain relatively closed and unable to allow for the passage of the foetus.

-Just because a woman has cephalopelvic disproportion in one pregnancy doesn't mean it will happen again and it is a mistake to go straight to a cesarean section in subsequent births.
+Just because a woman has cephalopelvic disproportion in one pregnancy doesn't mean it will happen again and it is a mistake to go straight to a caesarean section in subsequent births.
 Babies go through the birth canal differently and also are of different sizes.
-If a baby is expected to be bigger than a previous baby with cephalopelvic disproportion, a cesarean section may be the only option.
+If a baby is expected to be bigger than a previous baby with cephalopelvic disproportion, a caesarean section may be the only option.